EPFL-LAPD/TVAM-code/README.md

 ## Full help
 ```
   -h, --help            show this help message and exit
+  -v VELOCITY, --velocity VELOCITY
+                        rotation speed in deg/sec, default is 60.0
+  -n NUM_TURNS, --num_turns NUM_TURNS
+                        number of turns, default is 3
+  -d DUTY_CYCLE, --duty_cycle DUTY_CYCLE
+                        duty cycle.
+This is a factor which reduces the global intensity of all images.
+This can be used to fine tune the intensity.
+The duty cycle has a lower limit how little the intensity
+                        can be.
+This depends on the image rate of the DMD.
--p PATH_OR_NPZ_FILE, --path PATH_OR_NPZ_FILE            path to images, no default.
-This can be either a folder containing images (such as .png or
+  -p PATH, --path PATH  path to images, no default.
+This can be either a folder containing images (such as .png or .erf).
-                                                        .erf).
 But also a path to a compressed numpy file (.npz) is possible.
-Compressed numpy expects
+Compressed numpy
-                                                        a 3D array of shape (ANGLES X WIDTH X HEIGHT).
+                        expects a 3D array of shape (ANGLES X WIDTH X HEIGHT).
--v VELOCITY, 		--velocity VELOCITY  		rotation speed in deg/sec, default is 60.0
--n NUM_TURNS, 		--num_turns NUM_TURNS 		number of turns, default is 3
--d DUTY_CYCLE, 		--duty_cycle DUTY_CYCLE 	This is a factor which reduces the global intensity of all images.
-This can be used to fine tune the intensity.
-							The duty cycle has a lower limit how little the intensity can be.
-This depends on the image rate of the DMD
--ps PORT_STAGE, 	--port_stage PORT_STAGE 	port of the stage, default is "COM6"
+  -ps PORT_STAGE, --port_stage PORT_STAGE
+                        port of the stage, default is "COM4"
--a AMPLITUDE, 		--amplitude AMPLITUDE 		Amplitude of the sinusoidal wobble in DMD pixel,default 0.
+  -a AMPLITUDE, --amplitude AMPLITUDE
+                        Amplitude of the sinusoidal wobble in DMD pixel, default 0.
--ph PHASE, 		--phase PHASE 			Phase shift of the sinusoidal wobble in degrees, default 0.
+  -ph PHASE, --phase PHASE
+                        Phase shift of the sinusoidal wobble in degrees, default 0.
   --reverse_angles      Reverse the angle, equivalent to rotating reverse direction
   --flip_vertical       Flip vertical direction of DMD images.
   --flip_horizontal     Flip horizontal direction of DMD images.
+  --shift_vertical SHIFT_VERTICAL
+                        Move patterns by a certain amount of DMD pixels vertically.
+  --mode_horizontal     This indicates the long edge of the DMD is in the rotation plane.
+Wobbling correction is applied in the different axis than without this flag.
+  -f FLAT_FIELD, --flat_field FLAT_FIELD
+                        Flat field correction image for DMD.
+DMD is divided by this
   --notes NOTES         Write additional notes to printing log
 ```

 # Hardware